extendlab/extendlab-link-preview/README.md

 # Extendlab WordPress Plugin

-This little plugin is for showing a preview of a linked article in your WordPress blog
+This little plugin is for showing a preview of a linked post or page in your WordPress blog

 ## How to Install